flytbase/flytdocs/source/docs/FlytPi/FlytPi_Getting_Started.rst

 * 1x Ethernet Cable

-The FlytPi comes preactivated with a commercial licence so that you can start your drone application right out of the box.
+.. note:: The FlytPi comes preactivated with a FlytOS commercial licence right out of the box.

-Integrating FlytPi into your Drone
+Integrating FlytPi with your Drone
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Prerequsites
+Prerequisites
-""""""""""""
+"""""""""""""

-* Drone with compatible autopilot.
+* Drone with compatible autopilot (Pixhawk/Pixhawk2.1 Cube/Pixhawk Mini).

 * Drone should be able to do position hold with GPS.